 The pipeline will look for calibration files automatically by reading the text file GPI_Calibs_DB.txt in the calibration folder (see The Calibration Database).
 There is a button at the bottom of the GPI DRP Status Console called Rescan Calib.
 DB to create or refresh this text file.

-As for the darks, the wavelength solution calibration files can be created using the Recipe Editor reduction steps with the following additions:
+Like the dark frames, the wavelength solution calibration files can be created using the Recipe Editor reduction steps with the following additions:

-The sample files provided contain neither a Thermal/Sky background calibration file, nor bad-pixel maps so you will get warnings but it should work anyway.
-How to create such files is described later in this documentation <processing_step_by_step>
+If you did not correctly copy in the files from the files_to_go_into_calibrations_directory then you will get warnings but it should work anyway.
+How to create such files is described in the Step-by-Step reduction documentation

 A sample of the 2D image with the computed calibration is given below.
 The green lines are the locations of the individual lenslet spectra.
 The coordinates of the lenslets are stored in a .fits file cube in the calibrations folder.
 Use GPItv to take a look to the result.